 1) 6th Degree Black Belt in Kuntao under the late Grand Master Joe Rossi dating back to 1994

-2) Owner of the Kuntao method taught at the PSDTC in Waterbury, CT
+2) After Joe Rossi's deathRon is the owner of his personal expression of the Kuntao method taught at the PSDTC in Waterbury, CT

 3) Certified Senior Instructor in Jun Fan Gung Fu, Jeet Kune Do, Kali, and Grappling under Sifi Larry Hartsell